 On a non-custom trailer, the golf cart trailer you are choosing will have a safety rating so make sure that the one you’re choosing has the best rating possible.
 Find a trailer that can use the back hatch as a ramp for your golf cart so you can easily load and unload your golf cart without having to pack any additional ramps.

 Safety chains and tail light wiring harnesses are a must-have to protect your investment and fellow drivers.
-Take the time to ensure the signals and brake lights operate properly before heading into traffic.
-There are some excellent receivers and hitches for sale here.
+Take the time to ensure the signals and brake lights operate correctly before heading into traffic.
+There are some excellent receivers and hitches for sale on Amazon.

 Always check out the manufacturer’s reviews online and compare them to your individual needs.